 There are some things that people who have type 2 diabetes can do to get by without medication.
 The most important thing is to lose at least a little weight – even though that may be difficult to achieve in practice.
 Even just a little more physical activity can have a positive effect, for example getting into the habit of walking more often.

 If that is not enough, medication is an option, but that then has to be taken regularly over a long period of time.
-It can be difficult to get used to the idea of taking medication for the rest of your life – especially if you do not feel ill and do not notice any immediate benefit.
-Managing type 2 diabetes treatment can be a real challenge, especially at first.
-But having the facts about diabetes can make dealing with the condition a normal part of your daily routine that need not affect quality of life.
+It can be difficult to get used to the idea of taking medication for the rest of your life – especially if you don’t feel ill and don’t notice any immediate benefits.
+Managing type 2 diabetes treatment can be a real challenge, particularly at first.
+But knowing all about diabetes can make dealing with the condition a normal part of your daily routine and help you maintain a high quality of life.

 No matter what type of treatment you end up choosing, the key to managing diabetes is understanding the disease and knowing what you can do to help protect your own health.
-It is also important to have the support of your doctor and other specialists, including diabetes and diet consultants, and foot specialists.
+It is also important to have the support of your doctor and other specialists, including diabetes consultants, diet consultants, and foot specialists (podiatrists).

-In Germany there is also a wide range of different services for individual counseling and support if you are ill.
-Many of these offers vary greatly depending where they are based, and they are not always easy to find.
-A list of points of contact can help you to locate and make use of these services.
+In Germany there is also a wide range of different services for individual advice and support if you are ill.
+Many of these offers vary greatly, depending on where they are based, and they are not always easy to find.
+A list of points of contact can help you to locate and make use of local offers.

-Another option is taking part in a “disease management program” where diabetes specialists offer courses about the disease, counseling services and comprehensive medical care.
+Taking part in a “disease management program” (DMP) is another option.
+Here diabetes specialists offer patient education, advice and comprehensive medical care.

 IQWiG health information is written with the aim of helping

 people understand the advantages and disadvantages of the main treatment options and health